Franzdev8/five-minutes-fitness/README.md

 - __The About Us section__

- - The information about the anonymous providers of the free fitness-service can be found here.
+ - Information about the providers of the free fitness-service can be found here.
  - A detailed explination of the reasons for offering such a usefull service for free are given there as well.

 ![About Us](assets/images/about-us.PNG)